pablo-abc/felte/packages/site/markdown/docs/latest/solid/en/stores.md

 ## Stores

 Felte keeps stores internally to keep track of all of your data, these can be read by using accessors returned by `createForm`.
 With no arguments, these accessors behave exactly like the accessors returned by Solid's `createSignal`.
 These accessors also accept a function as a first argument which can be used to obtain derived values from the stores, or to obtain a specific property of the store (in the case of stores that contain objects).
-The latter can also receive a string path to a property as well, but this is not type safe if using TypeScript.
+The latter can also receive a string path to a property as well.

 If you use the accessor to get only a specific property of a store, then Felte will _only_ update that accessor when that specific property has changed.